fluiddyn/fluidsim/doc/examples/running-simul-cluster.rst

 (sequential) and ``mpirun -np 4 python simul_ns2d.py`` (parallel on 4 processes).

-To submit the simulation on a cluster (here on one node), just run this tiny script:
+To submit the simulation on a cluster (here on one node):

 .. literalinclude:: launch_simul.py